 Typical reports (such as this one) on screen time reflect the ongoing research into the effects of screen time and note that

-1. children spend excessive amounts of time in front of the television and computer (the American Academy of Pediatrics (AAP) apparently estimates that the average child spends seven hours of their day looking at a screen, be it a video game, computer, cell phone, or television), and
+1. according to a new bingo cash review, children spend excessive amounts of time in front of the television and computer (the American Academy of Pediatrics (AAP) apparently estimates that the average child spends seven hours of their day looking at a screen, be it a video game, computer, cell phone, or television), and

 2. this leads to negative outcomes such as :